 These sales enablement KPIs provide insight that can help you optimize your sales content and deliver training so your sales reps know how to use it.

-For example, when you start tracking sales content consumption and effectiveness, you may notice a certain content that’s not used often.
+For example, when you start tracking sales content consumption and effectiveness, you may notice a certain content piece that’s not used often.
 But when used, it has a large, positive impact on deal outcomes.
 This is an opportunity to provide additional enablement to ensure sales reps know where to find this asset and how to use it in deals.

 These sales enablement KPIs allow you to understand how sales reps engage with the training and enablement you deliver.
 For example, you can track what percentage of your sales reps have completed a specific training or the average score for an assessment at the end of a training module.